History of Venice

 After World War II, an important urban expansion took place in the city’s surroundings.
 During the same period, many inhabitants that lived in the heart of Venice moved to Mestre, especially in the seventies and after the floodings of 1966.

-A tornado registered as F5 on the Fujita scale struck Venice on 11 September 1970 killing 21 people and destroying much of the city centre.
+A tornado registered as F5 on the Fujita scale struck Venice on September 11th 1970 killing 21 people and destroying much of the city centre.

 Today, the biggest economy in Venice is based on tourism.
 The city is also an important cultural hub thanks to La Biennale, the Film Festival and one of the most prominent universities in Italy, Ca’ Foscari.
-Nevertheless, the Serenissima suffers from a high percentage of its population leaving the city due to the negative impact of a mass tourism and the high prices of the city.
+Nevertheless, the Serenissima suffers from a high percentage of its population leaving the city due to the negative impact of mass tourism and the high prices of the city.